Spring Cleaning: Tackling the vent hood

 Clean the outside of your filter often with a soft cloth using hot water, dishwashing detergent, and ammonia to cut the grease.
 When you remove the filters for cleaning, also clean out inside the hood cavity including the fan blades if accessible.
 It gets dusty up there and surprisingly some grease seems to be able to get past those filters.

-- Built-In vs. Freestanding Refrigerators: Which Is Better for a Luxury Kitchen?
+- Built-In vs. Counter-Depth Refrigeration: Which Is Right for Your Luxury Kitchen?